 You should generally try to collect as much information as possible at the scene of the accident.
 Sometimes, some of the best evidence will be available right at the scene.
 In fact, some evidence may no longer exist after the scene is cleared.

 Examples of evidence you may be able to gather at the scene of the accident include:

 The more evidence and information you have regarding your accident, the easier it will be to prove your case.
 While an attorney can help you with most steps throughout the process, they can never go back in time to the scene of the accident.
 Thus, always try to gather as much information as you can to help with your case moving forward.

 One of the most important steps you can take after a Kentucky car accident is to contact a personal injury attorney who concentrates their practice on vehicle collisions and has the experience to handle your claim and maximize the value of your case.
 Flora Templeton Stuart Injury Accident Law Firm has over forty-three years of experience in personal injury law and can help you file your insurance claim, negotiate with insurers and other parties while fighting for your rights.
 At our law firm we provide personal representation so when you call us we are not only local, our experienced attorneys will be handling your claim.
 An experienced Kentucky personal injury attorney can help you file your insurance claim, negotiate with insurers and other parties, and fight for your rights.

 If you have questions about Kentucky no-fault insurance laws and what you may be entitled to recover, don’t wait any longer.
-Contact the Law Firm of Flora Templeton Stuart for a free case evaluation to discuss your case and see how we can help.
+Contact the Flora Templeton Stuart Injury Accident Lawyer for a free case evaluation to discuss your case and see how we can help.
 We have won over 90% of our personal injury cases for our clients, recovering millions of dollars in valuable compensation for injury victims in need.
 We want to do the same for you.